 Honors Carolina students meet eight times each semester to discuss a broad interdisciplinary topic of their own choosing.
-Past topics have included Arab Spring and its Consequences, Health Management and Development: Confronting Global Health Issues, Immigration: What Will America Look Like?, and The Ideals of Public Service.
+Past topics have included Translational Skills: From Academy to Market, America’s Future in a Global World, Health Management and Development: Confronting Global Health Issues, Food Culture and Foodways.
 Carolina’s most distinguished teaching scholars join the colloquium to discuss ideas, discoveries, and challenges related to the topic at hand.

-Honors Carolina students take the lead in designing three thought-provoking seminars each year.
+Honors Carolina students take the lead in designing a thought-provoking seminar each year.
 Students are responsible for planning the syllabi and selecting the instructors.

 C-START: Carolina Students Taking Academic Responsibility through Teaching

 A limited number of outstanding seniors are selected each year to develop and teach a course of their own creation.
 Students spend the Fall semester developing lesson plans with a faculty mentor, then teach a weekly seminar in the Spring.
-Current C-START classes include Sustainable Water in the Global South; Land of Snows: Politics and Culture in Modern Tibet; Higher Education Policy and The American University; and The Archaeology of Early North Carolina.
+Current C-START classes include Introduction to Health Care in Sub-Saharan Africa; The Politics and Socialization of Black Identity; Writing and the American Prison; and Contemporary Characterizations of Capitalism.